All attendees of AusCERT2021 agree to be bound by the AusCERT Code of Conduct.

 Who is our Code of Conduct for?

-Our code of conduct is for event attendees, speakers, sponsors, partners, facilities staff, committee and board members.
+Our code of conduct is for all event delegates, speakers, sponsors, partners, facilities staff and committee members.

 How we Define Acceptable and Unacceptable Behaviour